 - One of the most important steps to understanding personal data protection and implementing a plan to protect personal details is to review your current website, particularly how you capture information and where it is then transferred.
 Everyday web technologies change and provide improvements, but there can also be loopholes and vulnerabilities cyber attackers identify and penetrate.
 When they hack into a site and find personal data of consumers or employees, they can then sell that information on the black market.
 Once you lose the trust of your consumers, it will be difficult and costly to regain.
 Make sure you have audit procedures in place to validate the security of your website.

 - Penetration testing.
 Many businesses these days hire someone to perform a mock cyber attack on their systems to determine vulnerability.
 While the results can be either positive or daunting, receiving penetration analytics can help you identify the areas where your website needs to improve.

 - It's incredibly important to be transparent with your website visitors and those who do business with you in regard to your policies and procedures around personal data protection and also what you do with the data they approve you to collect.
 Displaying a badge in the footer on your website with any security protection you have in place is a great way to start building trust and legitimacy.
 If your website provides a transaction experience, such as the purchase of products, it's also a smart idea to provide some short copy on how their information will be protected and used by your company to service them as your customer.

 Personal Data Protection becomes more important every day with the technological advances occurring in our world.
 The rise of mobile phones and accessibility to make a purchase or transaction from anywhere at anytime also has demanded businesses be more vigilant in their protection of data.
 Learn more about websites and how they have become much more than just a place to visit online.

-The WebLITE solution has helped many medium and large companies address their concern on data protection when it comes to their online presence and email marketing efforts.
+The WebLITE website design solution has helped many medium and large companies address their concern on data protection when it comes to their online presence and email marketing efforts.
 It is flexible enough to be deployed on cloud, shared or on-premise environments.